Skip to Content

 Pros

-• Provides a thick, creamy lather when prepared correctly.
+• Provides a rich, creamy lather for a smooth shave.

 Cons